Check Your Accountant's Work

 • Dishonest practices: My objective are not to obtain some benefit “if I can get away with it” but to do what is right and just, according to the hierarchy of authorities I answer to: God, Nation, State, Council, Church, Family.
 I will not openly declare which one holds primacy, but it should be obvious.
 One of our accountants insisted on revaluing our income, every quarter, down to zero, so that we would not have to make PAYG installments to the tax office every quarter.
 While I detest this type of taxation (which I regard as theft), we would effectively have to perjure ourselves by declaring zero income.
 I have no interest in doing so.
 I should have taken note here, because this same accountant then turned around and gave us bad advice.

 • Gives bad advice: You hire an accountant so they can give you competent and correct advice.
-Sometimes there are gray areas: e.g. “I don’t know”.
+Sometimes there are gray areas: e.g. “Q: Accountant, what are the tax implications of XYZ” and they might say “I don’t know”.
 You pay big bucks, and that’s the answer you get?
 What exactly did I pay for then?
 In other cases: there are no gray areas.
 But pure incompetence.
 When my accountant gave me advice that was so patently incorrect, I resolved to fire them.
 Whom should I hire in their place?
-You are better off taking your chances hiring any fool who passes by: they cannot possibly be any worse, but may potentially be better.
+You are better off taking your chances hiring any fool who passes by: they cannot possibly be any worse, but they may be better.

 • Accountants who flip: This is where your accountant hires a bunch of low paying book-keepers in India.
 Those guys do not know you, and don’t care about your books.
 If they make a mistake, that’s your problem.
 This is a nightmare.
 The worst part is that, if you do not check, they’ll get away with blue murder.